rngesus-wept/puflantu/README.md

 been folded into the English "to be", e.g. `z*if` "to be located", `j*if` "to exist".

-When `az` links to a negative noun/adjective, it also takes on a negative inflection.
-This mirroring only happens for `az`, and only when the modifier in question is the negative inflection; in particular, it does not also happen for diminutive `yi-` nor reversal `vo-`.
+`Az` copies the negative and number inflections from the things it links.
+This mirroring is primarily seen for `az` but also occurs for other verbs that express some notion of identity, e.g. `etaz` "to become".

     Didi  ruzeqo  zat.
-    Didi  hungry  be-3S.
+    Didi  hunger  be-3S.
+    Didi is hungry.

     Didi  ruzeq[ay]o  zat[ey].
     Didi  hunger-NEG  be-3S-NEG.
+    Didi is not hungry.

+    Didi-li  Joxu  ruzeq[w]   z[ab].
+    Didi-&   Josh  hunger-DU  be-3dS.

-<a id="orge62aac7"></a>
+<a id="orgef4fdd6"></a>

 ## Nouns and Adjectives, Part 2 &#x2013; Verb-Derivation